Is Instant Pot Canning Safe?

 And that doesn’t take into consideration the potential for error.
 What if it’s not heating properly?
 There’s no way to assure that the temperature inside the cooker even maintains that 239ºF minimum.
 Which, again, is not hot enough for safely canning low acid foods.

 Right.
-That’s probably because the manufacturer assumes that 15psi is sufficient for safe canning.
-But the important factor in this process is the temperature
+That’s probably because the manufacturer assumes that the recommended pressure of 15psi is sufficient for safe canning.
+But the important factor in this process is the high temperature, not how many pounds of pressure.

-Clostridium botulinum bacteria can make a person gravely ill.
+Clostridium botulinum bacteria is a foodborne illness that can make a person gravely ill.
 Low acid foods must reach and maintain a temperature of 240ºF for an extended period of time in order to kill the bacteria.
 It’s a simple matter of safety.

 The National Center for Home Food Preservation does not recommend canning low acid foods in an electric pressure cooker, nor do I. As technology improves and testing is done, this may change of course.
 But for now, for the safety of your loved ones, please do not use this canning method.

-Water bath canning is safe for jams, jellies, and high acid foods like most tomato products and pickles.
+Water bath canning is safe for jams, jellies, and acidic foods like most tomato products and pickles.
 The required minimum temperature for this process is 212ºF.

 Instant Pot canning may be possible in an electric pressure cooker IF you can provide certain conditions.

-For me, it’s just as easy to heat my canning pot on the stove so that I’m not limited to certain jar sizes.
+For me, it’s just as easy to heat my canning pot on the stove when I’m processing high acid foods so that I’m not limited to certain jar sizes.

 🍅 Safety First!